fischem69/opseu549.github.io/index.md

 use-site-title: true
 published: true
 ---
+Welcome!

+These are trying times.

+We are all struggling to reorient ourselves
 - The [OPSEU Local 549 Facebook group](https://www.facebook.com/groups/638743390217436/).
 A place for us to communicate and coordinate our efforts.
 Click on the "+ Join Group" button to apply - only OPSEU members will be granted access.

 - ["The Collective Agreement"](https://opseu.org/wp-content/uploads/2016/06/2015-2017_opseu_central_unified_agreement_-_final.pdf) is our work contract.
 It spells out the working condidtions, benefits and salaries.
 It was extended in 2018 and [some additional aspects were added](https://opseu.org/wp-content/uploads/2018/05/2018-2021_ops_unified_extension_agreement.pdf).
 Our salaries are listed in a [separate document](https://opseu.org/wp-content/uploads/2019/05/copy_of_opseu_salary_schedule_2017-2021_unified_send.pdf).